 There is plenty of gear on the market specifically for your adventuring cat.
 Whether it is a backpack carrier allowing them to see all of the sites or a safety harness for car rides, there are plenty of things that you can add to your shopping list.

-One product we thought might be really useful or little cat pop-up tents.
+Products we thought might be really useful are the tiny cat pop-up tents.
 These tents contain your cat safely inside while allowing them to see all of the sites around them.
-This could be terrific for park visits and other outdoor endeavors when you and your family will be pretty stationery and what you’re feeling to stay safe.
+This could be terrific for park visits and other outdoor endeavors when you and your family will be pretty stationary and what you’re feeling to stay safe.

 But in the car, your cat needs to be able to use the bathroom when needed without you having to suffer the whole ride.
 After all, those litter box smells in a condensed space can get more than a little stinky.